 The practice is not a dispensing practice.

-Patients can order online, hand their repeat prescription slip to the receptionists, post, or if necessary send a stamped addressed envelope – ask at reception for details.
+Patients can order online, NHS App, hand their repeat prescription slip to the receptionists, post, or if necessary send a stamped addressed envelope – ask at reception for details.

 If you request your repeat prescription by writing to us you must include your name, your address, your date of birth, how you would like to collect your prescription and a full list of items required.

 Alternatively you can order online via the link at the top of this page.
 New users to the service are required to complete a simple registration.

 We are sorry that repeat prescriptions cannot be taken over the telephone.
 This avoids the possibility of mistakes and also leaves the lines open for appointments and emergencies.
 Plan ahead to avoid running out.
 If you do not have a repeat prescription computer slip ask at reception for one (as repeat prescriptions will not normally be dispensed without one).

 You can order your repeat prescription quickly, safely and easily via the NHS App.

 It also has a host of other helpful features!